-5.5.2 Informed Consent
+9.2.
+Informed Consent

-Informed consent will be taken according to the PC-CTU Standard Operating Procedure (TM SOP7) "Obtaining Informed Consent".
+Informed consent will be taken according to the PC-CTU Standard Operating Procedure (PC-CTU_SOP_TM107) "Obtaining Informed Consent".
 A Patient Information Leaflet will be given by the Research Team to the patient following identification as a potential participant.
 This leaflet describes the purpose of the study, explains in detail what is required of participants, discusses potential risks and benefits, and provides contact details for the Research Team.
 The patient will be given adequate time to consider participation and read the leaflet, consulting with family or friends or any other independent advisors if needed, before seeing the Research Team for the first study consultation.
 At the baseline assessment informed consent will be taken, by a suitably qualified member of the Research Team, who will have received training in Good Clinical Practice and will be authorised to take consent by the Chief Investigator, delegated through the Principal Investigators where applicable.
 The Consent Form will be signed and dated both by the patient and the member of the Research Team taking consent.
 No study related procedures will take place prior to the signing of the Consent Form.
 It is clearly stated that the participant is free to withdraw from the study at any time for any reason without prejudice to future care, and with no obligation to give a reason for withdrawal.
-If the patient requires more time to make a decision on participation then a further consultation will be arranged.
+If the patient requires more time to make a decision on participation, then a further consultation will be arranged.
 Participants will be asked to consent to being contacted by the Research Team in the event they fail to return for any of the trial follow-up.
 Consented participants will be asked to complete a Contact Details Form which includes all of their relevant contact details and indication as to their preferred method of contact by the Research Team.
+Consent will be taken to allow relevant sections of patient medical notes and data collected during the study to be looked at by responsible individuals from the University of Oxford and collaborating partners, regulatory authorities (including the MHRA) and the NHS trust, where it is relevant to taking part in the trial.
 A copy of the signed Consent Form will be given to the participant and a further copy will be sent with the Contact Details Form to the Research Team.
 One copy of the consent will remain in the patient's records at the GP practice/specialist renal group.